craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Dwarven Specifics.md

 aliases:
 ---
 ## Legends from the Elves
-The old tales say the most ancient dwarves were
+The old tales say the most ancient dwarves were carved by the Elves using tools given to them by their parents.

 ## Reproduction and Beyond
 Dwarves carve their next generation from stone.
 When two or more dwarves form a child, they share a deep bond.